-Merkel still sees every chance of orderly Brexit
+Germany's Merkel still sees 'every chance' of orderly Brexit

 “But the fact remains that after the withdrawal of Britain, we have an economic competitor at our door, even if we want to keep close economic, foreign and security cooperation and friendly relations,” Merkel added.

+A no-deal Brexit is expected to badly disrupt trade, especially just-in-time supply chains for manufacturers, between Britain and the EU, its biggest export market, and to cause greater legal uncertainty for businesses and citizens.

+Britain’s Brexit crisis deepened on Wednesday when Scotland’s highest court of appeal ruled that Johnson’s decision last week to suspend parliament was unlawful.
+The government said it would appeal the ruling.

-The remaining 27 EU members must unite and strengthen the project, she said.
+Merkel said that once Britain leaves the bloc, the remaining 27 EU members must unite and strengthen the project.

 “On the one hand, as Europeans we are weaker with Britain’s exit - that has to be said - but on the other hand, this is the moment to develop new strengths,” Merkel told lawmakers.